 We have read this over and over at the end of my pregnancies and my kids have marched around just like Max and shouted at my tummy for baby to come out.

-Baby, Come Out! by Fran Manushkin and illustrated by Ronald Himler.
-This is a sweet book with delightful drawings that tells the story of how baby doesn’t want to come out because she likes it just where she is, all safe and warm in her Mama.
+By Fran Manushkin and illustrated by Ronald Himler.
+This is a sweet book with delightful drawings that tells the story of how baby doesn’t want to be born because she likes it just where she is, all safe and warm in her Mama.
 Each family member has his or own way of trying to coax baby to be born.
 Finally, baby comes out when her daddy gives everyone a kiss.
 She wants a kiss too.
-I especially like the drawings in this because it shows baby in Mama’s tummy.
+I especially like the drawings in this because it shows the baby in Mama’s tummy.
 I think it helps young children visualize that there really is a baby in there!

 There next to the windows, Mother rocked the cradle gently back and forth